JimmyChongz/classify-rv32i/README.md

 *	Stride = 4: Elements are spaced by four positions (e.g., a[0], a[4], a[8]).

-To access the i^th^ element in an array, we calculate the offset as `i * s` , where `s` is the stride of the array.
+To access the i<sup>th</sup> element in an array, we calculate the offset as `i * s` , where `s` is the stride of the array.
 Since processors typically use byte addressing mode and a word is 4 bytes by default, we multiply the offset by 4.
 This allows us to access the correct value from memory.

 I am asked to not use M extension instruction, so I should implement multiply function personally.
 To implement multiplication without using the M extension instruction, I apply the [traditional multiplication](https://mathfoundations.weebly.com/traditional-multiplication.html) in binary.
 Here’s how it works step by step: